dileepajay/CODBOTS_ROM/README.md

 - [`Advanced Data Handling`](examples/rom_03_multi_data_functions.ino) - Explores complex operations including handling of various data structures and types.
 - [`Data Integrity and Validation`](examples/rom_04_advanced_operations.ino) - Focuses on ensuring the integrity of data in EEPROM, including checks for empty slots.
 - [`Efficient Memory Utilization`](examples/rom_05_advanced_features.ino) - Illustrates advanced features like optimizing memory usage and dynamically managing data.
+- [`Handling Multiple Data Types`](examples/rom_06_multidatatypes.ino) - Demonstrates the management and manipulation of various data types within EEPROM, showcasing the flexibility of the library.

 Each example is designed to provide insights into specific aspects of EEPROM management using the `ii_ROM` library, aiding in both learning and practical application.